ManthanUgemuge/Weight-Convertor/README.md

 # Weight Convertor
-A Simple web application coverting weight.
+A Simple Web Application coverting weight using HTML, CSS & JavaScript.

 ## About the Project